l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-11-day11-12-winding_stair_gap_franklin.md

 "I think they're behind us -- they all got off at Unicoi," I say.

-"Someone said John was here yesterday," Missionary replies.
+"Someone said Matt was here yesterday," Missionary replies.
 He pauses.
-"John's really wise.
+"Matt's really wise.
 He says really deep things.
 Like, the other day, he said, 'Hating someone is like drinking poison and waiting for the other guy to die.'"

 >"There are some who say man is the sum of his adventures."
 >